acidjazz/summon/README.md

 secure php "remember me" methodology

 ## what is this
-this is just a simple secure way revive expired sessions for as long as you want
+this is just a simple secure way to revive expired sessions for as long as you want

 ## how it works
 * sets a cookie of an encoded string of some data when the user logs in.